Third-Party Cookies—and Beyond

 Fewer prospects, but more relevant ones

-These changes can be actually beneficial—they give marketers the opportunity to target people who are more interested in what they’re offering.
+These changes can be actually beneficial—they give marketers the opportunity to target people who are more interested in what they offer.
 If potential customers are willing to opt-in to cookie tracking, that could mean they’re likely interested in what’s on your website.

 Personalization will evolve

-70% of marketers say personalization has a strong impact on advancing customer relationships.
-And many marketers feel removing third-party cookie tracking has severely hindered personalization efforts.
+70% of marketers say personalization has a strong positive impact on customer relationships.
+And many marketers feel removing third-party cookie tracking severely hindered personalization efforts.
 But the wonderful thing about marketers is that they’re resilient, and they always evolve.

 Not having the third-party cookie tracking available gives advertisers the opportunity to improve the usefulness of data collected and personalization for users for whom they have.
 And those consumers may have more of an intent to buy.

 Conclusion: How to Progress Forward After Third-Party Cookies